 Wong Fei Hung has always been a part of Chinese cinema starting with Kwan Tak Hing playing the folk hero followed by Jet Li in the Once Upon A Time in China series but this latest take on the legend is played by young actor Eddie Peng in Rise Of The Legend.

 Late Qing Dynasty.
 Huangpu Port in Guangzhou is run by corruption and crime, ruled by rival gangs who exploit the people.
 One day, a stranger named Fei (Eddie Peng) comes to Huangpu and joins the Black Tiger gang, run with ruthlessness by Master Lei (Sammo Hung).
 After proving himself by taking out Lei’s nemesis, Fei becomes one of Lei’s most valued disciples.
 Meanwhile, a band of orphans – led by Fiery (Jing Boran) and Chun (Wang Luodan) – slowly make their presence known in Huangpu by taking down Black Tiger’s operations.

-The film is available on DVD (region 3) and 3D and 2D Blu Ray (region A) from Hong Kong.
-See link below.
+The film is available on DVD and Blu Ray in the USA .

 FILM: 6 OUT OF 10.